-After reviewing the form, we invite people for a coffee on 1:1 meetings.
+After reviewing the form, we invite people for a coffee at 1:1 meeting.
 These meetings take approximately one hour per candidate.
-They are not typical ‘space tour’s to show off the space and it’s amenities.
+They are not typical ‘space tour’s to show off space and it’s amenities.
 Instead, these are sincere conversations to communicate the fact that people matter at ATÖLYE.
-It is very important for us to talk face-to-face with people who’s interested in being a part of the community so that we can elaborate on what their expectations are, how they work best, what their interests are, how they could possibly support people in the community and how they could benefit from the community in return.
+It is very important for us to talk face-to-face with people who are interested in being a part of the community so that we can elaborate on what their expectations are, how they work best, what their interests are, how they could possibly support people in the community and how they could benefit from the community in return.

 These meetings also give us a chance to know more about candidates’ future plans in terms of new projects and venture prospects.
 This allows us to see possible collaboration opportunities they could make with other members and ATÖLYE’s strategic design studio team.
 Through this discussion, candidates could also acknowledge the value of community as a way of supporting each other professionally.

-The reason that we try handle application processes diligently, is to communicate our purpose from the first day, explain our expectations and sign a -kind of- social contract together.
-Even if people apply in teams, we would like to meet not only with the leader of the team, but also each team member in order to be on the same page all together.
+The reason that we try to handle application processes diligently, is to communicate our purpose from the first day, explain our expectations and sign a -kind of- social contract together.
+Even if people apply in teams, we would like to meet not only with the leader of the team but also each team member in order to be on the same page altogether.

 Scarcity breeds engagement & quality.

-Disciplinary balance: We divide disciplines into four main scopes in ATÖLYE; and we aim for a discipliner balance between those four areas:
+Disciplinary balance: We divide disciplines into four main scopes in ATÖLYE, and we aim for a disciplined balance between those four areas:

 - Creative Industries: Aimed 30%; current 30% of the community (Includes Designers: Product, Service, System, Graphic, UX/UI; Architects, Photographers, Videographers, Artists, Illustrators, Animators)